MAPF-Competition/web_resource/Competition Setup.md

 On this page you can find further descriptions of the the problem setting, the robot model, and the centralised controller that is responsible for plan validation and execution.
-Further and more technical details are available in our competition [Start-Kit](https://github.com/MAPF-competition/Start-Kit)
+More granular technical details are available in our competition [Start-Kit](https://github.com/MAPF-competition/Start-Kit)

 ## Robots and Their Environment ![r14](external_page_resource/robots/robot_on_grid_s.png)